pbsmyth/command-line/lessons.md

 ## Solution

 1. Type `pwd` to see where on your computer you are located.
-If you are not in the `projects` folder we just created, navigate to that folder using the commands you learned in the previous [lesson](https://github.com/DHRI-Curriculum/command-line/blob/v2.0-smorello-edits/lessons.md#navigation).
+If you are not in the `projects` folder we just created, navigate to that folder using the commands you learned in the [lesson on navigation](https://curriculum.dhinstitutes.org/workshops/command-line/lessons/?page=6).
 2. Type `mkdir name-of-your-subfolder` to create a subfolder.
 3. Type `cd name-of-your-folder` to navigate to that folder.
 4. Type `challenge.txt` to create a new text file.